simotrone/container-recipes/singularity/ds9/README.md

 * the container apps want to show the potential of ds9 as illustrated in [Gallery section](https://sites.google.com/cfa.harvard.edu/saoimageds9/gallery).
-  The fits file are fetched online, so you need internet connection.
+  The fits files are fetched from remote, so you need internet connection.

 ### Using the container